apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**The stock market suffered a beatdown because investors suspect a Fed mistake**
+**Local law enforcement condemn Fraternal Order of Police's endorsement of Trump, supporting Harris**

-You can read more about it [here](https://www.marketwatch.com/story/the-stock-market-suffered-a-beatdown-because-investors-suspect-a-fed-mistake-62740a75).
+You can read more about it [here](https://abc11.com/post/clarence-birkhead-law-enforcement-condemn-fraternal-order-polices-endorsement-donald-trump-supporting-kamala-harris/15276422/).

 ## Requirements
 - Python 3.8